celoyd/potato/tools/allow-list/readme.md

 ## Using the CSV (applying formulas to the ratings)

 The ratings are delivered as a CSV that should be easy to import to your database, dataframe notebook, or spreadsheet app.
-On the CLI, I’ve heard good things about [csvkit](https://csvkit.readthedocs.io/en/latest/), but here I’ll use [duckdb](https://duckdb.org/):
+On the CLI, I’ve heard good things about [csvkit](https://csvkit.readthedocs.io/en/latest/), but here I’ll use [duckdb](https://duckdb.org/).
+Run it in this folder and you can do this:

 ```sql
 -- for clarity, we load the CSV as a table